-The inductees will be celebrated at a luncheon on Thursday, Sept.
-27 at the Sinclair College Conference Center, 444 W Third St. in Dayton.
+The 2018 inductees were celebrated at a luncheon on Thursday, Sept.
+27, 2018 at the Sinclair College Conference Center, 444 W Third St. in Dayton.

 The Dayton Region’s Walk of Fame’s memorial stones are on West Third Street in the business district between Broadway and Shannon streets and along William Street.